Noise Levels in Upper Hill, Springfield, MA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Upper Hill sounds about 25% louder than Southern Upper Hill to the human ear, a 3.2 dBA gap.
+To the human ear, noise in eastern Upper Hill sounds about 33% louder than in southern Upper Hill, a 4.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?